braze-inc/braze-docs/_docs/_developer_guide/platform_integration_guides/android/initialization/google_tag_manager.md

 {% endtab %}
 {% endtabs %}

-## Braze SDK custom tag provider {#adding-android-google-tag-provider}
+### Step 4: Add a custom tag provider {#adding-android-google-tag-provider}

 With the tags and triggers set up, you will also need to implement Google Tag Manager in your Android app which can be found in Google's [documentation](https://developers.google.com/tag-manager/android/v5/).

-Once Google Tag Manager is installed in your app, add a custom tag provider to call Braze SDK methods based on the tags you've configured within Google Tag Manager.
+After the Google Tag Manager is installed in your app, add a custom tag provider to call Braze SDK methods based on the tags you've configured within Google Tag Manager.

 Be sure to note the "Class Path" to the file - this is what you'll enter when setting up a Tag in the [Google Tag Manager](https://tagmanager.google.com/) console.

-This example shows one of many ways to structure your custom tag provider, where we determine which Braze SDK method to call based on the `actionType` key-value pair sent down from the GTM Tag.
+This example highlights one of many ways you can structure your custom tag provider.
+Specifically, it shows how to determine which Braze SDK method to call based on the `actionType` key-value pair sent from the GTM Tag.

-The `actionType` we've supported in our example are `logEvent`, `customAttribute`, and `changeUser`, but you may prefer to change how your tag provider handles data from Google Tag Manager.
+The `actionType` shown in this example are `logEvent`, `customAttribute`, and `changeUser`, but you may prefer to change how your tag provider handles data from Google Tag Manager.

 {% tabs %}
 {% tab JAVA %}